stakater/til/kubernetes/networking.md

 ## dnsmasq

+dnsmasq  is  a  lightweight  DNS,  TFTP,  PXE, router advertisement and DHCP server.
+It is intended to provide coupled DNS and DHCP service to a LAN.

 dnsmasq can also be configured to cache DNS queries for improved DNS lookup speeds to previously visited sites.

+Dnsmasq accepts DNS queries and either answers them from a small, local, cache or forwards them  to  a real, recursive, DNS server.
+It loads the contents of /etc/hosts so that local hostnames which do not appear in the global DNS can  be  resolved  and  also  answers  DNS queries for DHCP configured hosts.
+It can also act as the authoritative DNS server for one or more domains, allowing local names to appear in the global DNS.
+It can be configured to do DNSSEC validation.

+dnsmasq make dynamic entry in /etc/resolv.conf

+### What is DHCP?

+DHCP (Dynamic Host Configuration Protocol) is a protocol used to provide quick, automatic, and central management for the distribution of IP addresses within a network.

+DHCP is also used to configure the proper subnet mask, default gateway, and DNS server information on the device.

 ## What is IP Masquerade?